drbakerusa/Game-Manager/README.md

 ### Library Views

 The remaining options on the Library menu present different views of your library.
-The following table outlines the menu options, a description of the filtering rule used, and how the games are sorted.
+The following table provides the menu options, a description of the filtering rule(s) used, and how the games are sorted.

 | Menu Option | How it's Filtered | How it's Sorted |
 | --- | --- | --- |